Astros-Rays Betting Preview, Prediction, How to Watch

-The Houston Astros (12-10) take on the Tampa Bay Rays (19-3) Monday night!
-Check out our MLB odds series as we hand out an Astros-Rays prediction and pick.
+The Houston Astros (12-11) take on the Tampa Bay Rays (20-3) in game two of a three game set.
+This game will continue our MLB odds series with an Astros-Rays prediction and pick.
 We will also let you know how to watch the game.

-The Astros are coming off a very impressive sweep on the road against the Atlanta Braves.
-Mauricio Dubon, Corey Julks and Jake Meyers had five hits each in the series.
-Yordan Alvarez only had three hits, but two of those were home runs.
-Alvarez also led the team in RBI on the series.
-Kyle Tucker added a home run of his own as well.
-On the mound, Hector Neris picked up two wins in relief, Framber Valdez notched his second win of the year and Bryan Abreu recorded his first two saves of the season.
+As expected, the Rays won game one of this series and stayed perfect at home.
+Houston scored two runs to start the game, but the Rays quickly answered with two of their own.
+The Astros took the lead again in the third, but the Rays blew the game open with four runs in the bottom of the third to take a 6-3 lead.
+Tampa Bay did not give up a run the rest of the game and ended up winning by the final score of 8-3.
+Alex Bregman and Jeremy Pena homered for the Astros.
+Jose Urquidy did not make it through three innings and was handed the loss after giving up six runs.
+Tampa Bay did not hit a home run in this game for this first time all season.
+Wander Franco had four hits to lead Tampa Bay while four other players in the lineup had two hits.
+Taj Bradley picked up the win, going five innings and striking out six.

-The Rays continued their home win streak with a sweep against the Chicago White Sox.
-However, it took two walk-off hits for the Rays to be able to complete the sweep.
-Brandon Lowe hit a walk-off two-run home run in game one (his only hit of the series) while Randy Arozarena walked it off with a single in game two.
-Arozarena finished with four hits and a home run on the series.
-Yandy Diaz collected six hits and Harold Ramirez had five hits and two home runs.
-Christian Bethancourt and Luke Raley also went deep in the series.
-On the mound, Kevin Kelly, Garrett Cleavinger and Zach Eflin picked up wins while Pete Fairbanks recorded his third save of the season.
+The pitching matchup in this one will be Luis Garcia vs. Drew Rasmussen.

 Here are the Astros-Rays MLB odds, courtesy of FanDuel.